evelyndeathtrap/Concord-/README.md

 "you see that can over there", *makes it vibrate* :)

-even better if it's a box with a rod inside, even better if it resembles a DNA molecule
+even better if it's a box with a rod inside, even better if it resembles a DNA molecule an array of these would be a giant alt realitying gear in the sky